hmagph/otcnov10demo/README.md

-# Example of an IBM Bluemix DevOps Services Toolchain integrated with Sauce Labs
+# Example of an IBM Bluemix DevOps Services Toolchain with test case (no integration)

 (work in progress)